pronobis/dockwin/README.md

 - `dockwin-add-buffers-to-modeline` - Set to nil if you want to disable the modeline buffer list for docking windows.

+- `dockwin-trim-special-buffer-names` - If not nil, asterisks will be trimmed from special buffer names in mode-line.

 - `dockwin-mode-line-default-face` - Face used for general text on DockWin mode-line.

 - `dockwin-mode-line-current-buffer-face` - Face used to display current buffer on DockWin mode-line.

 - `dockwin-mode-line-other-buffer-face` - Face used to display other buffers on DockWin mode-line.

+- `dockwin-close-on-kill` - If not nil, the docking window will be closed whenever a buffer is killed using `dockwin-kill-buffer`.

 Commands